mdclyburn/energia-makefile/README.md

 3. cd to the energia-makefile directory

-4.
+4. Place the .ino file that you want to compile in the energia-makefile dir

- export ENERGIADIR=~/somewhere/energia
+4. export ENERGIADIR=/<path to energia>/energia

    export ENERGIABOARD=lpmsp430g2553

    make

 5. Profit!